Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 > - Abstractions should not depend on details.
 Details (concrete
 >   implementations) should depend on abstractions.

-Do you see that this is exactly what we're doing?
-Notice that `heavilyInstrumentedAddition()` doesn't say the name Pino, `console`, or Winston?
-Instead we name the abstraction/interface: `LoggingService`.
-And `LoggingService` has no knowledge of Pino, `console`, or Winston, either.
+Do you see that we’re doing exactly this?
+Notice that `heavilyInstrumentedAddition()` doesn't say the name _Pino_, `console`, or _Winston_?
+Instead, we name the abstraction/interface: `LoggingService`.
+And `LoggingService` does not know Pino, `console`, or Winston, either.
 There are now three things:

 1. Code that needs to log.
 2. Code that describe the ability to log abstractly.